Mediusella

-Mediusella bernieri is a plant in the family Sarcolaenaceae.
-It is endemic to Madagascar.
+Mediusella bernieri is a species of flowering plant in the family Sarcolaenaceae.
+It is the sole species in genus Mediusella.
+It is a shrub or tree endemic to Madagascar.

 Description

 Mediusella bernieri grows as a shrub or small tree up to 3 m tall.
 It has a trunk diameter of up to 20 cm.
 Its bright green leaves are ovate in shape and measure up to 6 cm long.
 The plant's flowers are usually in inflorescences of two or three flowers, each with white to yellow petals.
 The ovoid fruits measure up to 1.1 cm long.
 Mediusella bernieri flowers and fruits from February to July.